RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 and the others values that there is no problem to reveal them among other team members can be stored in files like `development.json` and `production.json` under the `config`directory.

+#### Clustering in Node.js with PM2 - v3.2.0

+Like said earlier Node.js is a single-threaded language and works on top on the `Event Loop` model what simplifies a lot our development model about multi-threading and race-condition concerns that we need to handle in other languages like C# and Java to perform better in our multi-core server machine.
+In Node.js we don't need to worry about this kind of stuff, but on the other hand, we need to be concerned about the Node.js Cluster module and how it handles the worker processes, how they are spawned according the number of Cores from the host machine, how to fork a new child worker, and so on.

+To help us which this task, we need to use a **Node Process Manager**, the most popular nowadays is the `PM 2`.
+`PM 2` will fork process according to new requests are coming X host server capacity, besides it will handle restarts, errors, monitoring, among other tasks.

+If we need, `PM 2` will handle some stuffs like deploy in production directly in the server destination host, but I prefer to use `PM 2` limited to cluster management responsibilities, one reason is that working with AWS, the deployments using EC2 hosts is faster (and well-organized) through "Golden AMI" strategy, this way we've the `PM 2` package installed globally and a symlink to it at the project level.

+We need to handle database close connection whenever the `PM2` process is killed, I'll reorganize the database later in some kind of repository of a hexagonal architecture (maybe Onion architecture).

+> I'll show off how to work with "Golden AMI" + ASG + Placement Groups + Blue-Green Deployments in AWS later.

+> To boost the build time and app initialization  we may install globally all the main packages like `express`, `body-parser`.
+>

+**Instructions:**

+Install `pm2` package globally and create a `link` to it in this project.

+Notice that `npm start` script will now run `pm2 start ./pm2.config.js` and I made a choice to still use `nodemon` for development, so I created a new npm script `dev` for it.

+- All PM2 settings are in the `pm2.config.js` file
+- To run in production mode, just run pm2 start `./pm2.config.js --env production`.

+> I believe I'm using the main settings needed for a ready-to-production app.